ak-towardsai/llm-simplified/README.md

 This project is inspired by the book **Building LLMs for Production** by *Louis-François Bouchard* and *Louie Peters*, as well as the amazing work done by [Towards AI](https://towardsai.net/).
 My goal is to **make LLMs accessible to everyone**—whether you're an AI expert or just getting started.

+## 👤 About the Creator

+Hi, I’m **AK**!
+I’m passionate about AI, LLMs, and making complex tech concepts simple and accessible for everyone.
+I have vast experience in **Solution Architecture** and am a dedicated **tech enthusiast**.
+I love exploring cutting-edge technologies and leveraging AI to solve real-world problems.
+This initiative is my way of helping the community understand and apply LLMs effectively in practical applications.

 ## 🎯 Why This Project?

 LLMs are **powerful**, but their concepts can be difficult to grasp.
 This repository is designed to: